Newmont Corporation (NEM) — Fair Value Analysis

 Is NEM overvalued or undervalued right now?

-Based on our Monte Carlo simulation, Newmont (NEM) is currently assessed as Fairly Valued.
-Its median fair value (P50) of $118.46 is modestly above its current price of $113.83.
+Based on our Monte Carlo simulations, Newmont (NEM) is currently assessed as Fairly Valued, with its current price of $97.04 trading close to its median fair value (P50) of $98.47.

 What is the bear case and bull case for NEM?

-The full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices along with the probability of upside, is exclusively available to users with a free FairCurve account.
+The full Monte Carlo distribution, including specific bear (P10) and bull (P90) price targets, as well as the probability of achieving upside, is exclusively available to users with a free FairCurve account.
+We do not provide specific dollar values for these scenarios outside of the platform.

 How does FairCurve calculate NEM's fair value?